What do we do when it rains?

 Are you a peanut/nut free camp?

-No. Due to many campers bringing their own lunch, we cannot guarantee that someone will not bring peanut buffer, or nuts, to camp.
+No. Due to many campers bringing their own lunch, we cannot guarantee that someone will not bring peanut butter, or nuts, to camp.

 Where do most of the campers at Camp W come from?